Comparative Analysis: 10 Most Liveable Cities

 Key Findings & Analysis

-The satellite data from Q4 2025 reveals striking disparities in green cover among the world's most liveable cities.
-The green cover ranges from a mere 1.2% in Osaka, Japan, to a commendable 50.6% in Vienna, Austria.
-The mean green cover stands at 23.3%, with a median of 18.7%, indicating a skewed distribution where a few cities significantly outperform others.
-Vienna, Sydney, and Auckland lead with green cover percentages of 50.6%, 47.1%, and 37.7% respectively.
-Conversely, Osaka, Geneva, and Vancouver lag with green cover below 10.9%.
+The satellite data reveals intriguing patterns in green cover distribution among the world's most liveable cities.
+The green cover ranges from a mere 0.8% in Osaka, Japan, to a commendable 46.0% in Sydney, Australia.
+The mean green cover stands at 19.9%, with a median of 19.2%, indicating a slightly right-skewed distribution.
+Sydney, Adelaide, and Geneva emerge as frontrunners in urban forestry, boasting green cover percentages of 46.0%, 30.2%, and 23.3% respectively.
+Conversely, Osaka, Vancouver, and Zurich lag behind with green cover percentages of 0.8%, 7.7%, and 14.7% respectively.

-Significant gaps exist, particularly in cities like Osaka, Geneva, and Vancouver, where green cover is alarmingly low.
-These cities present clear opportunities for enhancing urban forestry initiatives.
-Increasing green cover in these areas could not only improve environmental metrics but also enhance residents' quality of life.
+Notable gaps exist, particularly in cities like Osaka and Vancouver, where green cover is alarmingly low.
+These cities present significant opportunities for enhancing urban forestry initiatives to improve liveability.
+Conversely, cities like Sydney and Adelaide set exemplary standards, demonstrating the potential benefits of robust green cover.